megiddon/ECM1400-battleships/README.md

 This can be found [here](https://www.python.org/downloads/.)

 **Optional:**
--Install the **flask** and **flask_session** modules.
+Install the **flask** and **flask-session** modules.
 These can be installed with the following commands on the terminal and are required to play the game with the web-based interface.

 GNU/Linux or MacOS: